Commonwealth Electoral Act 1918: 1921 amendment

 In 1921, the Act was amended to disqualify anyone standing for federal parliament who "has resigned from the Parliament of a State and has the right, under the law of the State, if not elected to the Parliament of the Commonwealth, to be re-elected to the Parliament of the State without the holding of a poll".
 This amendment was made specifically to overrule an Act passed by the Queensland state government, which allowed state MPs to automatically return to parliament without a by-election if they ran unsuccessfully for federal parliament.
 The Queensland government reportedly passed the legislation primarily for the benefit of Frank Forde, a future prime minister.

 1924 amendment

 The Commonwealth Electoral Act 1924 amended the earlier Act to require compulsory voting at federal elections.
 It was introduced as a private senator's bill by Herbert Payne of the Nationalist Party, only the third such bill to pass through federal parliament.
 The introduction of compulsory voting saw voter turnout increase from a record low of 59 percent at the 1922 election to 91 percent at the 1925 election.

+1925 amendment

+The Commonwealth Electoral Act 1925 introduced several changes, the most significant of which was a partial relaxation of racial restrictions on enrolment; in response to Indian-Australian Mitta Bullosh's successful court challenge to the refusal of his enrolment, and diplomatic pressure exerted by London and New Delhi, the right to enrol to vote was extended to "natives of British India", and also British subjects who had been naturalised by the Commonwealth or by a State (including their colonial predecessors).